FennyKB/fennyKB.github.io/index.md

 Product-Specific Focus
 - Promote high-performing products, such as Barista Espresso, to boost sales further.

-## Navigating Financial Data with Tableau
+## Financial Services: Navigating Financial Data with Tableau
 [<img src="images/Navigating_Financial_Data_Dashboard.png?raw=true\">](./navigating_financial_data.md)

 This project leverages Tableau to analyze bank loan data, focusing on key performance indicators (KPIs) such as total loan applications, funded amounts, and payments received.
 By calculating month-to-date (MTD) and month-on-month (MoM) changes, it provides insights into financial trends.
 Good and bad loans are distinguished, with KPIs calculated for both categories.
 Visualizations include a donut chart for loan health, an area chart for month-wise metrics, and state-wise geographic insights.
 Additionally, loan distributions by term, purpose, and employee tenure are examined.
 The analysis aids stakeholders in making informed financial decisions and understanding borrowing habits.